 I very much like teaching and I am generally willing to teach you everything that I know.
 In my studio I offer sessions for up to three at a time.
 I invite you to contact me if you have seen something specific that you are interested in learning, and we’ll discuss and arrange a course that will suit you.

-The specific price will depend on what kind of thing we settle on (and what kind of materials I would have to include in the fee).
+The specific price of a course depends on what kind of thing we settle on (and what kind of materials I would have to include in the fee).
 But to give you a rough idea, you can expect to pay about £100 if you are coming alone for a 6h day (including a break), £60 each if you bring a friend, £55 each if you bring two friends.

 To give you some ideas, these are examples for techniques that I could teach

 It takes about a day to teach you how to bind so called limp leather books.
 Here the pages get sewn directly onto the covering material (leather).
 A long strip of leather can be attached to serve as closure.